shiqingw/pytorch-cifar/README.md

 # ResNet Model with 5M Parameters on CIFAR-10

 This GitHub repository contains the codebase of mini-project 1 of the Deep Learning course at NYU.
+In this project, we try to propose a modified residual network (ResNet) architecture with the highest possible test accuracy on the CIFAR-10 image classification dataset under the constraint that the model has no more than 5 million parameters.

 ## Prerequisites
 The code is tested on